 Please visit below website for details:

-The Education (Pastoral Care of Domestic Tertiary Students) Interim Code of Practice 2019 (the interim Code) came into effect on 1 January 2020.
+The Education (Pastoral Care of Tertiary and International Students) Code of Practice 2021 comes into effect on 1 January 2022.

-The interim Code sets out a general duty of pastoral care that tertiary education providers have for domestic tertiary students.
+The Code sets out a general duty of pastoral care that tertiary education providers have for domestic and international tertiary learners.

 The general duty of pastoral care under the Code covers physical safety, access to advice and support services, physical and mental health support, freedom from discrimination and racism, support for transition to tertiary study, and the opportunity to take part in decision making on support services.

-To fully support our students, the School observes the Code of Practice for the Pastoral Care of Domestic Tertiary Students published by the Ministry of Education.
+To fully support our learners, the School observes the Code of Practice for the Pastoral Care of Tertiary and International Learners published by the Ministry of Education.